Catapush/catapush-ios-sdk-pod/README.md

 If VoIP is enabled, Catapush library will  display alert message and play default sound when a notification is received.
 The 2nd argument of the method is a ```VoIPNotificationDelegate``` delegate.
-You can implement this method, in this case Catapush library will not display any alert or play a sound whene the notification is received.
+You can implement this method, in this case Catapush library will not display any alert or play a sound when a notification is received.

 Then in the same file, fill following methods with: